Aminolevulinic acid hydrochloride (On the skin)

 - You will receive this medicine in a clinic or doctor's office.

 - A nurse or other caregiver will apply the medicine.
-The next day, or several hours later, you will be treated with a blue light.
+The next day, or several hours later, you will be treated with a blue or red light.

 - After treatment with this medicine, stay out of the sun or bright light as much as possible.
 Wear protective clothing when you go outside.

 Drugs and Foods to Avoid